trusktr/rocket-module/README.md

       rocket:webpack isopack and add that to Webpack's config so that loaders can be found by Webpack.

+### v0.1.2
+- [ ] Override semver methods so they work with Meteor versions, or use Meteor's package-version-parser package that has some similar functions.

 ### v0.2.0
 - [ ] Make the rocket:module's source handler simply prepend a comment that the file is in need of compiling.